 You are not just good at protecting yourself in combat-you have practiced fighting in tandem with allies, so you can also protect them from attacks while you are within arm's reach.
-As long as you are wielding a weapon, whenever an ally is hit with a melee attack, you may immediately touch that ally with your hand and call "guard Parry" to prevent them from suffering any effects from the attack.
+As long as you are wielding a weapon, whenever an ally is hit with a melee attack, you may immediately touch that ally with your weapon and call "guard Parry" to prevent them from suffering any effects from the attack.
+This skill cannot be used to stop an attack delivered via Stealth.
 If you use this skill to defend against a deathblow, the target is immune to deathblows for 3 seconds.
 This counts as expending 1 use of the PARRY skill, and you cannot use the GUARDIAN skill if you do not have extra uses of PARRY to spend.